Subhanc/WeatherApp/README.md

 * **Services:** Handles API related services.
 Utilizes the Alamofire framework.
 * **Models:**  Models of different components.
 * **ViewModels:** Includes files responsible for exposing the data objects from the model in such a way that objects are easily managed and presented.
-* **Assets.xcassets:** Includes all images and colours used for this app
 * **Extensions**: Includes the extenstions made to any foundation swift class.
-* **Views**: Includes views of different components.
+* **Views**: Includes views of different components built with SwiftUI.

 # Getting Started

 ### System Requirements
-macOS Big Sur or later and 13.1 to build this project. iOS 15.0 + to deploy.
+macOS Big Sur or later and xCode 13.1 to build this project. iOS 15.0+ to deploy.

 ### Instructions
 To clone this project in Xcode, click "Clone or download" and select "Open in Xcode".